lqN5M2Xy/my-daily-luck-privacy/Privacy_Policy_My_Daily_Luck_EN.md

 ## User rights
 Since no personal data is collected or processed, no actions like data access or deletion are required.
 The app is fully anonymous.

+## Future Updates
+Any future updates to the app that involve additional data collection or changes in data processing will be promptly reflected in this privacy policy.
+Users are encouraged to review this policy periodically for any changes.